ArchGPT/insomnium/README.md

 ![Insomnium API Client](https://raw.githubusercontent.com/ArchGPT/insomnium/main/screenshots/v0.1.png)

+# Current Status

+Due to another related project, this repo is no longer being actively maintained.
+(You are welcomed to fork this and continue from here on!)

 ## General

 I have removed user login, tracking, analytics, etc, from Insomnia so it is now a 100% local app.
 (And runs faster!)

-# Current Status

-Due to another related project, this repo is no longer being actively maintained.

 ## Download